 The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 The Forester is an impressively capable and practical SUV, and it’s nicer inside than Subarus of the past, too.
 The performance isn’t as impressive as in some hybrid rivals, but the ride and handling are good, and it’s got a tonne of clever safety kit.
-The Forester remains a niche offering, as its impressive off-road ability means it compromises on things like fuel economy, but if you need a spacious go-anywhere SUV then it’s well worth looking at.

 - Excellent off-road ability